 It is not often spoken about, but it's an unsettling fact that the military had some trouble keeping those precious nuclear bombs in the air during transport at wartime, as well as throughout the Cold War when the Soviet threat had everyone on their toes.

 Clearly, if a nuclear bomb had been dropped in a populated area of South Carolina and actually detonated, it would have been catastrophic, and impossible for the military to keep relatively quiet.
-Luckily for Gregg, his family, and the rest of Horry County, the bomb wasn't armed with its devastating nuclear rod.
-Despite the absence of that major component, it was not exactly a holiday to have a Mark 6 bomb dropped on your head from 15,000 ft.
+Luckily for Gregg, his family, and the rest of Florence County, the bomb wasn't armed with its devastating nuclear rod.
+Despite the absence of that major component, it was not exactly a holiday to have a Mark 6 bomb dropped on your head from 15,000 feet.

 Navigator Captain Bruce Kulka went to investigate, and in a colossal act of carelessness combined with a disturbing lack of safety features, accidentally hit the emergency release pin as he reached around the bomb to pull himself up.
-The 8,500-lb. device hit the bomb bay doors, forcing them open, and as Kulka watched in horror, screamed into the wooded rural area of Mars Bluff.
+The 8,500-lb. device hit the bomb bay doors, forcing them open, and, as Kulka watched in horror, screamed into the wooded rural area of Mars Bluff.

 Walter Gregg was enjoying the day with his family that March 11th.
 Mucking about in his shop with his son while his daughters and a friend played in the yard, Gregg paid no mind to the bomber flying overhead, a common sight in those days.
-His wife was working in the house, and Gregg's cousin piddled about elsewhere on the property — all in all, it was a peaceful day like any other.
-What happened next caught his full attention, and shattered the productive buzz of contentment – a tremendous blast that seemed to come from directly above shook the ground, filling the air with smoke and dust.
+His wife was working in the house, and Gregg's cousin puttered about elsewhere on the property — all in all, it was a peaceful day like any other.
+What happened next caught his full attention, and shattered the productive buzz of contentment: a tremendous blast that seemed to come from directly above shook the ground, filling the air with smoke and dust.